Madadata/MDSearchBox/README.md

 * **onChange**: (text) => () - the function fired every time the input text changes.
 * **width**:    number - width of the search box
 * **height**:   number - height of the search box

+## Note
+This Component uses FontAwesome icon.
+So make sure your project has that included.